-Olympic is pleased to advise that National Credit Ratings Limited (NCR) has declared on June 27, 2021 that it has maintained its credit rating of Olympic at AA+ (Double A Plus) long-term and ST-1 short-term with stable outlook, valid until June 26, 2022.
-Please visit NCR's website at www.ncrbd.com for a full explanation of their rating methodology.
+Olympic is pleased to advise that, on June 6, 2022, National Credit Ratings Limited (NCR) upgraded the company's credit rating to AAA (Triple A) long-term and ST-1 short term with stable outlook.
+On December 14, 2022, based on the company's June 30, 2022 audited financial statements, NCR maintained its rating of AAA (Triple A) long term and ST-1 short term with stable outlook, with validity up to December 13, 2023.
+Please visit NCR's website at www.ncrbd. com for a full explanation of their rating methodology.